 Omnio Review – The New Innovative Stroller | Full Review

-It’s time to talk about all the details of the amazing new Omnio stroller.
+It’s time for my Omnio review and time to talk about all the details of the amazing new Omnio stroller.
 It’s a really special pushchair that is lightweight, compact and wearable like a backpack.
 It’s suitable for babies from 6 months up to 22 kg.
 My eldest is 3.5 years old and weight around 13kg so that gives you a good reference for how long you can use it.
 The wheels are very unique and amazing on all terrains.
 More about them further down in this post!
 Let’s get started…

 Unboxing & First Impressions